De Viron Castle: History

-It was built in 1863 by the Jean-Pierre Cluysenaar, commissioned by the de Viron family, which settled in Dilbeek in 1775.
-The Tudor-style castle was built on the ruins of a 14th-century fortification which was destroyed in 1862.
+The castle was built in 1863 by Jean-Pierre Cluysenaar, and commissioned by the de Viron family, which settled in Dilbeek in 1775.
+It was built in Renaissance Revival style on the ruins of a 14th-century fortification which was destroyed in 1862.
 One of the medieval towers, the Sint-Alenatoren, can still be seen in the park surrounding the current building.
 It is named after Saint Alena, who lived in Dilbeek.

-On his visit to this fort, Charles V was reportedly served rabbit instead of his favourite hare, which resulted in the nickname konijnenfretters (rabbit eaters) for the inhabitants of Dilbeek.
+It became the town hall of Dilbeek in 1923, and was protected as a monument in 1990.